When thinking of Africa generally the first thought that comes to our mind is the Safari.

 Not without reason, given that Africa is the only continent in the world that allows you to travel through national parks where some of the most amazing animals, and aggressive, of the earth cohabit, from lions to hippos surrounded by zebras, gnu or the majestic and elegant giraffe.

 Tanzania is the king country to live this experience given the high number of national parks, including the famous Serengeti (which for many, especially children, is easy to identify as the background from The Lion King) and Ngongoro crater, the largest crater in the world.

-Actually Tanzania offers many other parks, some of which even face the sea, and there is plenty of choice when planning a trip like this in this country.
+Actually, Tanzania offers many other parks, some of which even face the sea, and there is plenty of choices when planning a trip like this in this country.

 The many available choices also give way to confusion and consequently to difficulty in planning.
 The purpose of this post is to help in the planning of your safari considering several factors including budget, which might be what in the end will lead you to opt for one solution over another.

 The subject is very complex and choosing the right safari can be determined by many factors, so take your time and read all the paragraphs.
 Obviously, if you have any questions or doubts do leave a comment on this post and I’ll be happy to answer you!